Website Manager

 The objectives of the PBA are to foster the sport of baseball for PRO through a goal-

 Oriented educational program dedicated to developing baseball at every age and level of competition.
-PBA will educate all participants in the art of baseball and will provide an educational forum for all players, parents, coaches, and umpires to further their development of leadership, self-discipline, and sportsmanship qualities.
+PBA will educate all participants in the art of baseball and will provide an educational forum for all players, parents, coaches, and umpires to further their development of leadership, self discipline and sportsmanship qualities.

 3. MEMBERSHIP: